DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 **Figure 7 &nbsp; PCA9515A 3.3V to 5V i2c interface improvisation compared to a full feature prototype solution**
  &nbsp; Note: for 3.3V microprocessors (e.g. CSB1) ensure Vcc1 is connected to 3.3V (Vcc0) not 5V.

-## 8 Communication and Host Operation
+## 8 Host Communication

 ### 8.1 Intro

-The operation of the railway depends on a Control Station that polls the sensorCAM for sensor states.This might be a dedicated Arduino Mega 2560 for example.
-It might be a Command Station running DCC-EX and EXRAIL software, or your own personal device& code.
-If the sensorCAM is powered up with default settings(from EPROM), or adjusted by the user at the start, the program need only talk to sensorCAM over an i2c bus using the commands a,b,i,I& o for example, or it may be more sophisticated, providing a channel from a Control Station console to the sensorCAM to enable all configuration commands via the i2c bus.
+The operation of the railway depends on a Control Station that polls the sensorCAM for sensor states.
+This might be a dedicated Arduino Mega 2560 for example.
+It might be a CSB1 Command Station running DCC-EX and EXRAIL software.
+If the sensorCAM is powered up with default settings (from EPROM), or adjusted by the user at the start, the program need only talk to sensorCAM over an i2c bus using the commands a,b,i,l & o for example, or it may be more sophisticated, providing a channel from a Control Station console to the sensorCAM to enable all configuration commands via the i2c bus.

 The i2c bus is running at 100kHz on the prototype software.
 It has not been tested at any higher speed yet.
 It is running fine over a 20m long i2c bus to the master microcontroller(mpu or Mega).